visualopsholdings/nodes-devops/aws/README.md

 sudo adduser nodes sudo
 ```

-Now make sure you can logon with the key your useing now:
+Now make sure you can logon with the key your using now:

 ```
 sudo cp -R .ssh /home/nodes